 Early Compliance Vehicle Value Limitations.
 Manufacturers may not transfer early compliance vehicle values pursuant to subsection (g)(3).

 Early Compliance Vehicle Value Allowance.
-The annual early compliance allowance that a manufacturer may apply in model years 2026 through 2028 toward its ZEV requirement performance under subsection (f) shall be calculated by multiplying 15 percent times the applicable model year annual ZEV requirement calculated in subsection (c)(1)(A).
+The annual early compliance allowance that a manufacturer may apply for the first three model years of the annual ZEV requirements of this section toward its ZEV requirement performance under subsection (f) shall be calculated by multiplying 15 percent times the applicable model year annual ZEV requirement calculated in subsection (c)(1)(A).

 Calculating ZEV Requirement Performance for the Model Year.
 Each manufacturer shall calculate its ZEV requirement performance at the end of each model year.